45Drives/cephgeorep/README.md

-Sync Period = 10              # time in seconds between checks for changes Propagation Delay = 100       # time in milliseconds between snapshot and sync Processes = 1                 # number of parallel sync processes to launch Log Level = 1
+Sync Period = 10              # time in seconds between checks for changes Propagation Delay = 100       # time in milliseconds between snapshot and sync Processes = 1                 # number of parallel sync processes to launch Threads = 8                   # number of worker threads to search for files Log Level = 1
 # 0 = minimum logging
 # 1 = basic logging